Inducing Equilibria via Incentives: Simultaneous Design-and-Play Ensures Global Convergence: Introduction

 \textbf{Contribution.} In a nutshell, correctly anticipating how incentives affect the agents at equilibrium requires solving the equilibrium problem repeatedly, which is computationally inefficient.
 On the other hand, simply bypassing the time-consuming step of equilibrium-finding may lead the designer to a sub-optimal solution.
 This dilemma prompts the following question that motivates this study: \textit{can we obtain the optimal solution to an incentive design problem without repeatedly solving the equilibrium problem?}

 In this paper, we propose an efficient principled method that tackles the designer's problem and agents' problem simultaneously in a single loop.
 At the lower level, we use the \textit{mirror descent} method \citep{nemirovskij1983problem} to model the process through which the agents move towards equilibrium.
 At the upper level, we use the \textit{gradient descent} method to update the incentives towards optimality.
 At each iteration, both the designer and the agents only move one step based on the first-order information.
 However, as discussed before, the upper gradient relies on the corresponding lower equilibrium, which is not available in the single-loop update.
-Hence, we propose to use the implicit differentiation formula---with the equilibrium strategy replaced by the one at the current iteration---to estimate the upper gradient, which might be biased at the beginning.
-Nevertheless, we prove that if we improve the lower-level solution with larger step sizes, the upper-level and lower-level problems converge simultaneously.
+Hence, we propose to use the implicit differentiation formula---with equilibrium strategy replaced by the current strategy---to estimate the upper gradient, which might be biased at the beginning.
+Nevertheless, we prove that if we improve the lower-level solution with larger step sizes, the upper-level and lower-level problems may converge simultaneously at a fast rate.
 The proposed scheme hence guarantees optimality because it can anticipate the overall influence of the incentives on the agents eventually after convergence.

-The proposed approach is more efficient because the computation cost at each iteration is low and the algorithm converges to the optimal solution at a provably fast rate.
+\textbf{Organization.} In Section \ref{sec:related}, we discuss related work.
+In Section \ref{sec:formulation}, we provide the mathematical formulation of the incentive design problem.
+In Section \ref{sec:algorithm}, we design algorithms for solving the problem.
+In Section \ref{sec:convergence}, we establish conditions under which the proposed scheme globally converges to the optimal solution and analyze the convergence rate.
+The convergence analysis is restricted to games with a unique equilibrium.
+In Section \ref{sec:extension}, we discuss how to apply our algorithms to games with multiple equilibria.
+Eventually, we conduct experiments to test our algorithms in Section \ref{sec:experiments}.